 Ford EcoSport reliability

-The Ford EcoSport placed 78th out of 100 in our Driver Power owner satisfaction survey.
+The Ford EcoSport placed 35th out of the 75 top cars in our Driver Power owner satisfaction survey, which was a very impressive result.
 However, Ford's result as a brand has been rather lacklustre for a number of years.
-In 2020 it finished in 24th place out of 30 manufacturers.
+In 2021 it finished in 25th place out of 29 manufacturers.